 14 January 2013 A Tale of Two Chickens Posted by: Timothy Male | 2 comments | Share: Tim Male, Vice President of Conservation Science and Policy It was the best of times, it was the worst of times.
 For lesser prairie chickens and greater sage grouse, two very similar birds, things are trending toward the latter.
 Greater sage grouse have disappeared from more than 50 percent of their range, and the prairie chicken from more than 86 percent of theirs.
 Both are candidates for listing under the Endangered Species Act.
 But the stark differences in federal goals for these two species highlight problems in how the U.S. Fish and Wildlife Service (FWS) is managing different species.
-The sage grouse has lost much of its habitat to agricultural development (Credit: USFWS) For some species that have not yet been added to the endangered species list, federal and state agencies, private landowners and businesses that might be affected by it sometimes make a last ditch effort to keep that listing from happening.
+For some species that have not yet been added to the endangered species list, federal and state agencies, private landowners and businesses that might be affected by it sometimes make a last ditch effort to keep that listing from happening.
 To prevent it, conservation efforts need to eliminate or reduce threats to the species, including the threat of having a population so small that it could go extinct simply by chance.
 Below a certain number, the population can’t survive.
 The question is how biologists determine what that number is for each species.
 Currently, there are up to 300,000-500,000 sage grouse on tens of millions of acres of western sage brush habitat.
 The FWS determined that any population of sage grouse with fewer than 200 males, or a total of fewer than 500 birds, must be considered ‘at risk’ because the small population is inherently more vulnerable to extinction.
 They identified more than 40 populations that meet these conditions, and set goals for their conservation.
 The agency’s strategy calls for the smallest of these populations of sage grouse to be protected so that threats go down and numbers go up – a sensible approach, and one that should be applicable to most species under similar conditions.
 The FWS’s conservation goals for the lesser prairie chicken, however, offer a stark contrast.
 There are currently an estimated 37,000 prairie chickens remaining – a far lower number than the sage grouse, and this out of a historic population of two to three million.
 For this bird, the agency has hinted that the species is not “at risk” so long as it maintains a minimum of four “strongholds,” each consisting of 25,000-50,000 acres of habitat and just 6 male and 6 female birds.
 Add that up and what do you get?
 200,000 acres of habitat and only 500 birds in total.
 Although the documents also obliquely reference ‘additional strongholds,” it looks like they are setting this low threshold up as being enough conservation to avoid listing.
 And even if additional strongholds are established, there would likely remain large, unaccounted gaps between the goals for the prairie chicken and those for the sage grouse.
 Dan Ashe, Director of the Fish and Wildlife Service, stated that he sees this plan as having all the ‘right ingredients’ for conservation to make an endangered species listing unnecessary.
 A lesser prairie chicken in New Mexico (Credit: Larry Lamsa) As a scientist, it’s extremely difficult for me to understand any scientific rationale for the differences in conservation goals between these two very similar bird species.
 Both species have generally similar diets, longevity, reproductive potential and breeding system.
 How can one say that the sage grouse’s future depends upon having 20,000 birds in dozens of populations across 165 million acres of habitat, but at the same time state that prairie chickens only require 200,000 acres of habitat and 500 breeding birds in total?
 And, if the Service’s goals for the prairie chicken are scientifically valid, and a population of 500 means a species is neither threatened nor endangered, how can FWS even have considered listing the 500,000-strong greater sage grouse?
 Those differences certainly look like the agency is setting expedient goals rather than scientific ones.
 The Endangered Species Act is capable of achieving great things for species on the brink, but with taxpayer dollars funding their recovery it is important that the Act’s protections be applied to the species that need it most.
 It’s unfortunate that FWS has never set measurable standards that define what makes a threatened or endangered species, even though the IUCN, the State of Florida, New Zealand and other countries have already done so.
 Those standards would be one step toward a more scientific basis for one of the most important wildlife questions the U.S. government faces: whether a species is or isn’t endangered.
 2 Responses to “A Tale of Two Chickens” Matt April 6th, 2013 Republican politicians are killing efforts to list the Lesser Prairie Chicken under the Endangered Species Act and will succeed unless those in favor of listing the bird speak up.
 Reply Post Your Comment Click here to cancel reply.
-Name (required) Mail (required) (will not be published) You May also be interested in Last Week to Submit Your Photos!
-Defenders 5th annual photo contest is now in it’s final week, but you still have time to submit your best wildlife and wild lands photos for a chance to win a trip to Yellowstone National Park with renowned wildlife photographer Jess Lee!
-Failing Report Card on Federal Efforts to Conserve Sage-grouse Analyzing the federal plans for sage-grouse conservation, our experts find some serious problems for this iconic and already imperiled bird.
-Senate Wakes Up to Climate Change…At Least Some of Them Tonight more than 20 senators will be taking over the Senate floor to pull an all-nighter to “wake up” Congress to climate change.
+Name (required) Mail (required) (will not be published) You May also be interested in The Passenger Pigeon’s Everlasting Mark – America’s Most Infamous Extinction The passenger pigeon’s human-caused extinction 100 years ago is a haunting reminder of how important the ESA is for endangered species.
+A Bat on the Brink The USFWS needs to to list the northern long-eared bat as endangered to give it the federal protection it deserves.
+Wolf Weekly Wrap Up Still Time to Submit Comments In Opposition To Harmful Mexican Wolf Rule; Discussion over Montana’s Wolf Conservation Stamp Heats Up; Our View: What is a Coywolf?